 After my long 32 hours flight from Florida - USA I arrived in Ho Chi Minh City, I took a cab from the airport to my hotel.

 If you are flying to Ho Chi Minh City, upon your arrival and you clear customs/ immigration, go to the Sasco Taxis counter - the ladies are dressed in light green traditional outfits - and get a voucher to your hotel.
 I paid around US$10 for my voucher and it is very safe.

 WHERE TO STAY IN HO CHI MINH CITY

 District 1 is the best.
 Many backpackers and adult travelers choose one of the hotels in the Bui Vien area.
 You can also look for hotels around Nguyen Hue street, which is a bit more upscale.
 Both are in district 1.
 Another good thing about District 1 is that it is the best area for first timers, as most highlights are in walking distance and there are plenty of food places and cafes.

 BOOK BEFORE YOU GO

-There are definitely a lot to do and see in Ho Chi Minh City, but the majority of the attractions are free.
-I recommend to book in advanced the tours below, since they have small groups and you will really have the best experience around Ho Chi Minh City.
+There is definitely a lot to do and see in Ho Chi Minh City, but the majority of the attractions are free.
+I recommend booking in advance the tours below since they have small groups and you will really have the best experience around Ho Chi Minh City.